 In addition, most similar mobile ports like Fortnite, PUBG Mobile and Call of Duty: Mobile are free, with micro-transactions instead of an up-front payment, so to stay competitive Apex Legends Mobile would probably want to do the same.

-The Apex Legends Mobile release date is unclear at the moment, but the latest from EA says it'll coming at some stage after April 1, 2021.
-EA's chief executive has also said it could be later than that though.
+The Apex Legends Mobile release date is still unclear, but EA originally said it'll coming at some stage after April 1, 2021.

 Here it is.
 EA CEO talks about bringing Apex Legends to iOS & Android globally by the end of this year.
 Follow @ApexLatest for more exclusives.#apexlegendsmobile @EA @EAMobile @Respawn @apex_intel @TitanfallBlog @TencentGames @ZhugeEX pic.twitter.com/zIMhDEIwaHJune 22, 2020